 Community Standards and Guidelines

-Everyday Feminism’s Facebook page is for people who want to incorporate intersectional feminism into their lives.
+Everyday Feminism’s Facebook page is for people who want to incorporate intersectional feminism into their lives and support each other’s healing and growth, so that we can all become more self-loving and self-accepting people.

-Please follow these guidelines in order to create an engaging, respectful space:
+Please follow these guidelines in order to create an engaging, respectful, and supportive space:

-- Participate in conversations in response to our content and take responsibility for your comments.
+- Participate in conversations that respond to the post’s content and take responsibility for your comments and engage in good faith dialogue.

-- Don’t dismiss or deflect an issue raised by a marginalized group that you don’t belong to because it makes you uncomfortable or contradicts what you’ve been told as someone who belongs to the privileged group.
+- Don’t dismiss or deflect an issue raised by members of a marginalized group to which you don’t belong.
+Often, what makes you uncomfortable contradicts what you’ve been told as someone who belongs to the privileged group.
+In this case, it’s best to pay attention to other perspectives.

-- Sit in the discomfort of having your privilege pointed out and think critically about the ways that different forms of oppression that you benefit from permeate our society.
+- Sit in the discomfort of having your privilege pointed out and think critically about how the different forms of oppression you benefit from permeate our society.

 - Don’t reward disrespectful, problematic comments with attention.
-Instead report them by sending a message to the page and noting which post they are on.
+Instead, report them via the Contact Us form and note which post they’re on.

-Everyday Feminism does reserve the right to hide or delete any comments that:
+Everyday Feminism reserves the right to hide or delete any comments that:

 - Promote anti-feminism, sexism, homophobia, transphobia, racism, classism, religious discrimination, ageism, fatphobia, ableism, or any other form of ignorance, discrimination, or hatred toward any group of people.